CancerRegistryOfNorway/NORDCAN/nordcan_participant_instructions/README.txt

   attention especially to sites whose 5-year survival trend has plateaued, because there any differences are more likely due to issues in the new survivals than in sites that have not plateaued.
-- entity 456 (Other and unspecified leukaemias) did not exist in 8.2 but an entity was given that number by mistake in the 8.2 datasets sent to participants. see the comparison section in nordcan.R.
 - there have been some changes in the entities. see section Entities in NORDCAN in the manual.